Best Woodworking Books

 If you want a comical yet informative book that gives insight into what it’s like to spend decades in a workshop, read this book by Parks and Rec star Nick Offerman.

-In this book, Offerman covers a range of popular woodworking projects while discussing his own woodworking journey, and even experts have said this book can help a woodworker rediscover the fun in woodworking.
+In this book, Offerman covers a range of popular woodworking projects while discussing his own woodworking journey giving you inspiration along the way.

-This book is especially useful for young woodworkers who are just starting out, as it presents useful wood shop tips and tricks in a digestible, humorous way that’s perfect for younger audiences.
+I found this book is especially useful for young woodworkers who are just starting out, as it presents tons of useful wood shop tips and tricks in a digestible, humorous way that’s perfect for younger audiences.

-And on a technical level, Offerman shows he knows his stuff, so there’s a thing or two woodworking veterans can learn from reading this book.
+And on a technical level, Offerman also shows he knows his stuff, so there’s a thing or two woodworking veterans can learn from reading this book as well.

 6. The Complete Manual Of Woodworking: A Detailed Guide To Design, Techniques, And Tools

-“The Complete Manual of Woodworking: A Detailed Guide to Design, Techniques, and Tools” is another comprehensive woodworking guide.
-If you want to know the woodworking fundamentals and much more, read this.
+“The Complete Manual of Woodworking: A Detailed Guide to Design, Techniques, and Tools” is another comprehensive woodworking guide that I love.

-This book covers the ins and outs of working with both hardwoods in softwoods, and these sections are particularly useful to the novice woodworker.
+This book covers the ins and outs of working with both hardwoods in softwoods which I found extremely helpful as a novice woodworker.

 This book is full of helpful descriptions, infographics and high-quality pictures.
-Plus the writing is straightforward and easy to understand.
+Plus the writing is straightforward and easy to understand for anyone.

 7. Working Wood 1 & 2: The Artisan Course With Paul Sellers

-There are over 800 color photos, plenty of illustrations, and many diagrams in this book, and Sellers describes things in a step-by-step manner that’s easy to read and comprehend.
+In this book, Paul Sellers uses his 40+ years of experience to easily explain methods and techniques commonly used in woodworking.
+There are over 800 color photos, plenty of illustrations, and many diagrams in this book that’s easy to read and comprehend.

 He also goes over how to use a wide range of hand tools, and this information is especially helpful to young woodworkers who are just starting out.